-Note Failure to pay your Wisconsin individual income tax may result in certification of your unpaid liability to the Treasury Offset Program.
+Note: Failure to pay your Wisconsin individual income tax may result in certification of your unpaid liability to the Treasury Offset Program.
 Federal law authorizes the U.S. Department of Treasury to reduce, or offset, any federal income tax refunds payable to you by the Internal Revenue Service (IRS) to satisfy unpaid state income tax debts.
 Any unpaid liability will remain eligible for this offset until it is paid.

-■ Line 81 Underpayment interest
+Line 81 Underpayment Interest

 You may owe underpayment interest if the amount of Wisconsin income tax withheld from your wages was less than your tax liability, or if you had income that was not subject to withholding and you did not make timely estimated tax payments.
 In general, in each quarter of the year you should be paying enough tax through withholding payments and estimated tax payments to cover the taxes you expect to owe for the tax year.
-For more information on making estimated tax payments, see "Who must pay estimated tax?" on page 40.
+For more information on making estimated tax payments, see "Estimated tax payments required for next year" on page 9.